oblaxio/wingman/README.md

 # Wingman

 Wingman is a command-line tool written in Go that provides developers with an easy and efficient workflow for developing projects consisted of multiple services.
-It's been created to help us with the oblax platform development and it's been dogfooded since it's inception.

 There are couple of features in wingman that differentiate it from other similar tools: